 McCullough, 44, was drafted by the Cleveland Guardians in 2002 after attending East Carolina University.
 He only spent a few seasons in professional baseball before transitioning to his post-playing career, starting as a volunteer assistant coach for his alma mater.
 From there, McCullough worked his way up by serving as a manager for the Blue Jays’ rookie and A-ball affiliates from 2007-2014, during which his teams compiled a 629-559 record.

 The former catching product then began his time in the Dodgers’ organization, serving in various roles over his first seven seasons, including a stint as the team’s minor league field coordinator.
 McCullough also spent 2020 overseeing the team’s alternate site at the University of Southern California during the COVID season.
-He became the team’s first base coach prior to the 2021 season and has remained in that role to this day.
+He became the team’s first base coach before the 2021 season and has remained in that role to this day.

 Last offseason, McCullough reportedly interviewed for the Cleveland Guardians job that ultimately went to Stephen Vogt.
 He was also considered for other openings before the 2023 season, including with the Mets and the Royals.